octoshrimpy/fusen/board.md

 <!-- simple view (default) -->

 - `[<]` task 1
+  this is the body of the task. it doesnt have to be a list, but it does need to be indented properly. it can also contain subtasks:
+  - `[ ]` subtask 1
+  - `[x]` subtask 2
+    if there are subtasks, it will show the total vs cancelled/done
+    - `[ ]` task can also be subsubtasks!
 - `[<]` task 3
 - `[ ]` task 2
 - `[ ]` task 4